File access auditing

 Audit event log destinations

-When enabled, the file access auditing feature must have a configured AWS service to which Amazon FSx sends the audit event logs.
-This audit event log destination must be either an Amazon CloudWatch Logs log stream in a CloudWatch Logs log group or an Amazon Kinesis Data Firehose delivery stream.
-You can choose the audit event logs destination when you create your Amazon FSx for Windows File Server file system or afterwards by updating it.
+When you enable file access auditing, you must configure an AWS service to which Amazon FSx sends the audit event logs.
+You can send audit event logs to either an Amazon CloudWatch Logs log stream in a CloudWatch Logs log group or an Amazon Data Firehose delivery stream.
+You choose the audit event logs destination either when you create your Amazon FSx for Windows File Server file system, or anytime after by updating an existing file system.
 For more information, see Managing file access auditing.

 Following are some recommendations that may help you decide which audit event logs destination to choose: